hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Three notes of admiration meet your eyes,
 >
-> Just like a panish prince, of whom I've heard,
+> Just like a Spanish prince, of whom I've heard,
 >
 > Who had fifty names most pompous and absurd;
 >